-- Public access to the service – Access to the service is carried out solely through a secure web portal which is maintained with security patches on a regular basis.
-This portal is also PCI compliant.
+- Public access to the service – Access to the service is carried out solely through a secure, PCI compliant web portal.

 - 3rd party software services (Azure Backup / Office 365) – As per above, the data that is being hosted in these environments is located solely in UK based datacentres.

 - Data Guardians – Only a select number of senior staff are permitted access to tenant company data.
-General service desk technicians only have basic access to carry out session shadowing for support procedures and password resets.
-No access to tenant company data is permitted, in line with how most larger service providers approach this.
+General service desk technicians only have basic access to carry out tasks such as session shadowing, user provisioning and password resets.
+No access to tenant company data is permitted, in line with industry standard practice.

-- Backups and Data retention – Company file data is backed up on a daily basis with a retention range of one full year.
+- Backups and Data retention – Core tenant file data is backed up on a daily basis with a retention range of one full year.
 Other third party client apps are also backed up on a daily basis, however these are only retained for a 30 day period.

-- Use of personal information stored in CoretekCloud – The only personal information that is stored and reported on is that used in point 6 above.
-Usernames of those CoretekCloud tenant users who have failed to authenticate are recorded and reported on for auditing purposes.
-Aside from that, no other personal data is used.
+- Use of personal information stored in CoretekCloud – The only personal information that is stored and reported on are tenant usernames.
+These are only used for the purposes of those items already discussed in point 6 above.

 We use this Data to communicate with you, for example; replying to enquiries, commercial communications or informing you about our products and services.